 Try listening to things that make you feel happy.
 Songs about fun times.
 Happy times.
 Love songs.
 Even something spiritual.

-I have a feel-good playlist on YouTube.
+feel-good playlist on YouTube.
 Feel free to listen to it.
 Or you can make your own.

 Try listening to happier music.

 It will help you feel happier.